civil-liberties-and-civil-rights

 Limitations on Freedom of Speech

 Despite its broad protections, freedom of speech is not absolute.
-Certain categories of speech are not protected, including:
+The Supreme Court has identified categories of speech that fall outside First Amendment protection because they are of slight social value and inflict tangible harm.
+These include:

 Freedom of Religion

 The First Amendment guarantees the freedom to practice any religion or no religion at all.
-This section examines the two clauses that protect religious freedom: the Establishment Clause and the Free Exercise Clause.
+It contains two distinct clauses that work together to protect religious liberty: the Establishment Clause and the Free Exercise Clause.
+Together, they prevent the government from endorsing religion while ensuring individuals can practice their faith without undue interference.

 The Establishment Clause